 When Jack isn’t working, he is…

-Spending time in the great outdoors running, cycling, or telemark skiing, and off seeking adventures with his wife and children.
+Spending time in the great outdoors running, cycling, nordic or telemark skiing, and, along with his wife, living the daily adventure provided by his two school-aged children.

 JD, University of Maine School of Law, cum laude